Demystifying the US health care debate: Here's what you need to know

 Republicans say the legislation places too many burdens on businesses and hinders job creation.
 They believed legally requiring Americans to pay for a service they may not want was a gross infringement on individual liberties.

-They tried to knock down President Obama's legislation several times but while he was able to block their efforts while still in office.
+They tried to knock down President Obama's legislation several times but he was able to block their efforts while still in office.

 President Trump campaigned on a pledge to repeal and replace "the disaster that is Obamacare" -- and Republicans have been doing their best to do this since he took office -- but with little progress.